Donate Foods, Goods or Services

 If you want to drop off donations of clothing only outside of these hours, there is an outdoor orange collection bin immediately in front of the door.

-For more information about in-kind donations, please contact Sarah Roman, Community Engagement Coordinator at sarah@lakeviewpantry. or (773) 525-1777 x 212.
+For more information about in-kind donations, please contact Sarah Roman, Manager of Community Engagement at sarah@lakeviewpantry. or (773) 525-1777 x 212.

 Large Food Donations from Businesses